You are currently viewing How to Replace Vital Documents

 • Are a U.S. citizen age 18 years or older with a U.S. mailing address

-• Have a driver’s license or a state-issued identification card from one of the many participating states (Some states do not participate, so check to see if your state is one of them)
+• Have a driver’s license or a state-issued identification card from a participating state.
+(Some states do not participate, so check to see if your state is one of them.)

 If you cannot apply online, visit your local social security office.
-You will have to complete a one-page application and present an original identifying document.
-Acceptable documents include driver’s license, passport, record of marriage or divorce, etc. If you were born outside the US, you will have to prove citizenship or lawful alien status.
+You must complete a one-page application and present an original identifying document.
+Acceptable documents include a driver’s license, passport, and record of marriage or divorce.
+If you were born outside the U.S., you will have to prove citizenship or lawful alien status.
 Photocopies are not accepted.

 Birth Certificate

-Birth certificates (for you or your children) are required to get a passport, driver’s license, marriage license, and apply for private and government benefits.
+Birth certificates (for you or your children) are required to get a passport, driver’s license, or marriage license and apply for private and government benefits.

 Passport

-In addition to international travel, passports will be required in the US for domestic flights and to enter US federal buildings such as courthouses.
-(You may also use a REAL ID except in the case of international flights.)
-Real ID has been pushed back until October 1, 2021, due to the coronavirus pandemic; find out more here.
+In addition to international travel, passports will be required in the U.S. for domestic flights and to enter U.S. federal buildings such as courthouses.
+(You may also use a REAL ID except for international flights.)
+Real ID has been pushed back until May 7, 2025, due to the coronavirus pandemic; find out more here.

-Typical replacements take four to six weeks.
+Typical replacements take ten to thirteen weeks.
 Try to plan accordingly.
 For an additional fee, they can be expedited to two weeks.

 Tax Returns